dat-ecosystem-archive/docs/docs/getting-started-intro.md

 #### Security

 Dat transfers files over an encrypted connection using state-of-the-art cryptography.
-Only users with your unique link can access your files.
-Your dat link allows users to download and re-share your files.
-To write updates to a dat, users must have the secret key.
+Only users with your unique read key can access your files.
+Your dat read key allows users to download and re-share your files.
+To write updates to a dat, users must have the write key.
 Dat also verifies the hashes of files on download so no malicious content can be added.
-As long as the link isn't shared outside of your team, the content will be encrypted, though the IP addresses and discovery key may become known.
-[Read more about security in dat.](/security)
+As long as the read key isn't shared outside of your team, the content will be encrypted, though the IP addresses and discovery key may become known.
+[Read more about security in dat.](docs/security-faq)

 Note: There has not been an independent security audit for Dat.
-Use at your own risk.

 ## Who we are

+Dat is a vibrant global community of people contributing and building software with the Dat protocol.
+The community hosts [weekly meetings](https://comm-comm.datproject.org/) to chat about Dat.

-Dat is funded by [Code for Science & Society](https://codeforscience.org), a nonprofit supporting open source tools that benefit science and society.
-Dat also has a vibrant global community of developers building apps on the Dat protocol.
+The Dat Project is a fiscally supported project of [Code for Science & Society](https://codeforscience.org), a nonprofit supporting open source tools that benefit science and society.

 These documents are collaboratively maintained on Github under [datproject/docs](https://github.com/datproject/docs).
 We welcome corrections and requests for clarification.

 Enough reading, more doing?
-[Head over to Installation to get started.](/install)
+[Head over to Installation to get started.](docs/install)